 When you move over a symbol with

-forward-word stops a dash in Emacs Lisp Mode, whereas
+forward-word stops at a dash in Emacs Lisp Mode, whereas

 The symbol table also drives the fontification (aka “highlighting”) of strings and comments.
 Whenever Emacs sees a character which is categorized as string or comment delimiter, subsequent text is fontified as string and comment respectively until a matching delimiter is reached.